 Liver cancer is now among the fastest-growing cancers in terms of incidence, especially in India.
-Risk factors for liver cancer include chronic infection with hepatitis B virus or hepatitis C virus, cirrhosis, excessive alcohol consumption, smoking, obesity, diabetes and genetic metabolic syndrome, and non-alcoholic fatty liver disease, etc. Liver cancer is one of the top causes of cancer mortality, however, timely diagnosis and treatment can lead to better management of the condition, thereby improving survival rate of the patient.
+Risk factors for liver cancer include chronic infection with hepatitis B virus or hepatitis C virus, cirrhosis, excessive alcohol consumption, smoking, obesity, diabetes and genetic metabolic syndrome, non-alcoholic fatty liver disease, etc. Liver cancer is one of the top causes of cancer mortality, however, timely diagnosis and treatment can lead to better management of the condition, thereby improving the survival rate of the patient.

 What is Liver Cancer?